byrne-greg/the-stool-diary/README.md

 ### E2E Tests

 StoolDiaryWeb uses `testcafe` for end-to-end testing (i.e. user simulation testing).
+Testcafe is configured for the project using `.testcaferc.json` file.

 End-to-end (E2E) tests are located in `tests/e2e` directory.
+Each E2E test file is appended _".e2e.test."_; e.g. `Navigation.e2e.test.js`.

-StoolDiaryWeb uses the Page Object Model for E2E testing, in that every page of the application (with exception to page layout) is a Page Object.
-Given a list of selectors for that page (`data-testid`), the parent `PageObject.js` class will generate clickable and verifiable functions against those selectors.
+StoolDiaryWeb uses the Page Object Model for E2E testing; every page of the application (with exception to page layout) is a page object located in the `tests/e2e/pageobjects` directory.
+Each page object is a file appended with _".pageobject."_ , e.g. `HomePage.pageobject.js`, and contains a list of document selectors for that page (preferably `data-testid`).
+Each page object is a class representing an application page and inherits from the parent `PageObject.js` class which will generate clickable and verifiable testcafe functions based on those selectors defined in the child class.

 ## Languages